 I got a call from the dean of my college recently.
 He asked me to stop by and share a few thoughts on the future of sustainable agriculture in New England.
-While sustainability has become “wicked cool” at the University of Massachusetts and our undergraduate major in Sustainable Food and Farming has grown rapidly, he wanted to know “so what’s next?”
+While sustainability has become “wicked cool” at the University of Massachusetts and our undergraduate major in Sustainable Food and Farming has grown rapidly, he wanted to know “what is this sustainable agriculture thing all about?”
 Well, I babbled something or other – but here is what I wish I had said:

-1. First, a sustainable agriculture MUST address the multiple integrated objectives of economic vitality, environmental integrity, and social equity or justice.
+1. First, a sustainable agriculture MUST address the multiple interrelated objectives of economic vitality, environmental integrity, and social equity or justice.

 This claim is understood by most governments, the United Nations, farm and advocacy groups, and universities.
 Some corporations and agricultural commodity groups would like to present sustainable agriculture more narrowly (focused primarily on economic sustainability), but this self-serving position is in the minority today.
 The sustainability movement grew out of the environmental movement of the 1970′s by adding social equity/justice to the conversation during the 1980′s – creating the so-called triple bottom line.